 - Symmetry – Excellent to Fair

-Diamonds with a Fair Cut are not the brightest bunch.
-More than likely Diamonds like this are probably NOT Certified (Why flaunt the fact that’s it’s Fair?).
+Diamonds with a fair cut are not the brightest bunch.
+More than likely diamonds like this are probably not certified (why flaunt the fact that’s it’s just fair?)

 …And for a very good reason!